bostoncleek/ergodic_exploration/README.md

 </p>

 ### Mutual Information
-In the case of the occupancy grid mutual information is the expected information gain at each grid cell.
+In the case of the occupancy grid, mutual information is the expected information gain at each grid cell.
 The `feature/sportdeath_mi` branch computes it using the Fast Continuous Mutual Information (FCMI) algorithm presented in [3].
 This is accomplished by simulating a 360 degree range finder.

-Below the robot explores the atrium using mutual information as the target distribution show in the upper left.
+Below, the robot explores the atrium using mutual information as the target distribution shown in the upper left.
 The dark areas represent more mutual information.
-After the robot has fully explored the space the mutual information is zero.
+After the robot has fully explored the space, the mutual information is zero.

 See the [full video](https://youtu.be/iYFPkeTlLi4) in real time.